tederickson/te0701/README.md

 # Future Enhancements
 1. Provide a sale endpoint that allows a manager to reduce the price of a tool code for a specified period of days.
 2. Provide a tool maintenance/repair endpoint to allow temporary inventory reduction while a tool is in the shop.
+3. Allow customer to rent multiple ladders at one time instead of making multiple checkout requests.